Conditional Image Synthesis with Diffusion Models: A Survey: Condition integration in denoising networks

-Next, we introduce representative text-to-image model: Stable Diffusion \cite{rombach2022ldm} and Imagen \cite{saharia2022photorealistic}, which serve as the \textit{T2I backbone} for various conditional synthesis tasks.
+Next, we introduce two representative text-to-image models: Stable Diffusion \citep{rombach2022ldm} and Imagen \citep{saharia2022photorealistic}, which serve as the \textit{T2I backbone} for various conditional synthesis tasks.

-Similar to VQ-VAE \cite{van2017neural} and VQ-GAN \cite{esser2021taming}, Stable Diffusion \cite{rombach2022ldm} employs a pre-trained autoencoder to compress the generative space into a low-dimensional latent space for computational efficiency.
+Similar to VQ-VAE \citep{van2017neural} and VQ-GAN \citep{esser2021taming}, Stable Diffusion \citep{rombach2022ldm} employs a pre-trained autoencoder to compress the generative space into a low-dimensional latent space for computational efficiency.
 In the training stage, the text-conditioned diffusion model $\boldsymbol{{\boldsymbol{\epsilon}}}_{\boldsymbol{\theta}}(\mathbf{z}_t, t, \mathbf{c})$ is trained on this latent space to approximate the conditional distribution of the latent representations.
-In sampling process, the latent representation aligned with given text prompt is firstly generated by the conditional diffusion model on latent space, and then fed into the decoder to recover its corresponding high-quality image.
+In sampling process, the latent representation aligned with given text prompts is firstly generated by the conditional diffusion model on latent space, and then fed into the decoder to recover its corresponding high-quality image.

-For conditional control, Stable Diffusion introduces a transformer text encoder to interpret the text prompt and convert into the text embedding.
-Subsequently text embedding is fused with the features in U-Net architecture of denoising network~\cite{rombach2022ldm} via cross-attention mechanism.
+For conditional control, Stable Diffusion introduces a transformer text encoder to interpret the text prompts and convert into the text embedding.
+Subsequently text embedding is fused with the features in U-Net architecture of denoising network~\citep{rombach2022ldm} via cross-attention layers.
 In practice, the encoder can be different domain-specific experts other than the text encoder.
-Thereby, Stable Diffusion can be employed into various conditional synthesis tasks beyond text-to-image.
+Thereby, Stable Diffusion can be employed into various conditional synthesis scenarios beyond text-to-image.